Strengthen Your Veins to Prevent Varicose Veins

 Another option is to do a 20-minute workout that includes weight lifting and leg stretches.
-These localized exercises are ideal for strengthening your veins.
+These localized exercises are ideal to strengthen your veins.

 End your workout by doing 20 leg lifts on each side.

-What you eat also plays an important role in the health of your veins, which require certain nutrients to strengthen them and maintain elasticity.
+What you eat also plays an important role in the health of your veins, which require certain nutrients to stay strong and elastic.